“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 Think of being ‘outward’ this way: Productivity serves to keep things moving internally (and it’s important), but productivity alone probably won’t make you #1 or #2 within a given market.
 Hire strong leaders to lead internal operations and maximize efficiencies and product/service delivery.
 You should only spend time internally if there are major issues (which might tell you that some adjustments around people and/or expectations need to be made).
 A key point here is that rarely are great companies built by the singular activity of sitting at a desk.

 Create your future org chart.
 Draft it out.
 Don’t use names; just stick to titles that are recognizable to you such as CFO, EVP of Talent, CFO, Controller, etc. (You can change titles to something better later if desired; for now, though, just stick to titles that are a rote description of the positions.)
 As time passes, review your future chart.
 Revise it.
 Refine it.
 Work with it.
+Spend face to face time with the future leadership of your organization and learn their strengths and weaknesses.

 Which areas are already filled with the right person?
 Which areas might someone grow into, and what might you do to encourage that person to grow so s/he is prepared for the new role when the company’s ready for it?
 Where is there a spot that’s currently filled, but the person just isn’t in the right seat?
 What might you do about that in the near term so that you’re better prepared to meet the future?
 Which spots don’t exist today but will need to be filled later?
 Prioritize those.
 Purposefully map the human side of your company’s future.